firebolt-db/godocs/docs/sql_reference/functions-reference/array/array-uniq.md

 ```
 SELECT
-	ARRAY_UNIQ ([ 1, 1, 1, 1 ], [ 1, 1, 1, 2 ]) AS res;
+	ARRAY_UNIQ ([ 1, 1, 1, 1 ], [ 1, 1, 1, 2 ]) AS levels;
 ```

 **Returns**: `2`

-In the example below, there are three different strings across all of the elements of the given arrays.
-However, there are only two unique tuples, ('apple', 'pie') and ('apple', 'jack').
+In the example below, there are three different video game usernames across all of the elements of the given arrays.
+However, there are only two unique tuples, ('tonytaylor', 'ruthgill') and ('tonytaylor', 'ywilson').

 ```
 SELECT
 	ARRAY_UNIQ (
-		[ 'apple',
+		[ 'tonytaylor',
-		'apple',
+		'tonytaylor',
-		'apple',
+		'tonytaylor',
-		'apple' ],
+		'tonytaylor' ],
-		[ 'pie',
+		[ 'ruthgill',
-		'pie',
+		'ruthgill',
-		'jack',
+		'ywilson',
-		'jack' ]
+		'ywilson' ]
 	) AS res;
 ```